egartley/pegasus/README.md

 - Maintain certain elements of Wikipedia
   - General look and feel
   - Basic functionality
+- Ease of use for editing and viewing
 - Be able to import pages from Wikipedia
 - Dark and light themes (currently only dark)
 - Code base that is easy to follow and modify